 If you’re interested, there are more beaches in Hong Kong that we’ve covered on our blog.

-If you find this post useful, feel free to share with someone else who will also appreciate this list.
+If you find this post useful, feel free to share it with someone else who will also appreciate this list.
 And as always, we always appreciate your feedback.